Our Homeschool Art Program

 What you will not find in ARTistic Pursuits

 - No formal exercises that make no connections to real world experiences.
 We will not ask your child to draw a page of straight lines, circles, cones, and cubes.
 The development of eye/hand coordination, which may improve with such exercises, happens more easily when children draw objects that they enjoy and are willing to draw.
-Our assignments encourage them to make original works of art inspired by there own interests.
+Our assignments encourage them to make original works of art inspired by their own interests.

 - No single technique to learning.
 This is not a program of step-by-step copy exercises typical of How-to-Draw books and most on-line art courses.
 The technique of teaching kids to draw by mimicking small fragments of lines, blobs, and smears does nothing to help them draw real objects.
 This approach eventually leads to dependency as they need an adult to break the subject down for them and don't know how to do it themselves.
 By instructing students to draw from real objects, the student must see the whole, edit to simplify, and then build the whole again through the use of line and color.
 ARTistic Pursuits employs a variety of drawing techniques practiced by trained artists.
 Children see how it's done through examples, then find their own subject and apply their new knowledge to their own works.
 In this way they've learned a skill that they can use for a lifetime.

 - No kids sitting in front of the TV or computer screen as they copy step-by-step examples.
 Assignments guide children to work from life, including the outdoors.
 The stillness of a natural setting revives our spirits.
 To be in nature helps us to become keen observers of our surroundings and active in our participation.
 Children benefit from time spent observing, and learn to focus in and ponder rather than tuning out to harsh sounds and fast paced visuals that TV and computer programs present to them.
 Our videos are six minutes long, which we found to be the perfect length for attention and focus.
 Videos are multi-layered, meaning that as the child watches it once, he absorbs enough information to use the materials, however watching a video more than once, the child will see additional information or handling of the materials and apply additional technique to his skill set.
 So if your child wants to watch a video again, by all means let him watch.

 The Artistic Pursuits Philosophy